09anushkam/Complete-ReactJS/README.md

 ### Lec15 - useEffect

 - Services.jsx, Show.jsx
-to avoid clicking and direct rendering of components we use useEffect
+to avoid clicking and do direct rendering of components we use useEffect
 - import useEffect -

       import { useEffect } from 'react'